statgen/locuszoom/assets/docs/data_retrieval.md

 class CustomAssociation extends AssociationLZ {
     _getURL(request_options) {
         // Every adapter receives the info from plot.state, plus any additional request options calculated/added in the function `_buildRequestOptions`
         // The inputs to the function can be used to influence what query is constructed.
 Eg, since the current view region is stored in `plot.state`: const {chr, start, end} = request_options;
         // Fetch the region of interest from a hypothetical REST API that uses query parameters to define the region query, for a given study URL such as `data.example/gwas/<id>/?chr=_&start=_&end=_` return `${this._url}/${this.source}/?chr=${encodeURIComponent(chr)}&start=${encodeURIComponent(start)}&end${encodeURIComponent(end)}`
   }

+  _annotateRecords(records, options) {
+      // Imagine that your API returns a field called pValue (not recommended due to numerical underflow!)...
+      // but LZ generally expects a field called `log_pvalue` (because it is used to make connections between data, this is one of the few field names we are somewhat strict about: this is the -log10(pvalue)).
+      // Since many special features (like "find best hit for LD") depend on this field, we can manually
+      // add the desired field name using custom code that acts on the normalized, parsed records from the server

+      // Ideally, your service should send the -log10(pvalue) directly, because very significant hits will get rounded to 0 once they reach the browser, and sending them as log_pvalue will ensure that your results are displayed correctly without truncation. (underflow is a basic limitation of javascript)
+      // But sometimes, you need to work with a server that made a different choice, or you want to add a calculated or transformed field.
+This helper method is a place to perform any required cleanup. records.forEach((item) => item.log_pvalue = -Math.log10(item.pValue));
+      return records;
+  }
 }
 // A custom adapter should be added to the registry before using it